The following sections contain PTX10008 and PTX10016 alarm information.

 To configure an interface link-down condition to trigger a red or yellow alarm, or to configure the link-down condition to be ignored, use the alarm statement at the [edit chassis] hierarchy level.
 You can specify the ethernet, fibre-channel, or management-ethernet interface type.

-By default, major alarms are configured for interface link-down conditions on the control plane and management network interfaces in a QFabric system.
+By default, major alarms are configured for interface link-down conditions on the control plane and management network interfaces.
 The link-down alarms indicate that connectivity to the control plane network is down.
 You can configure these alarms to be ignored using the alarm statement at the [edit chassis] hierarchy level.